Skov0/ezSMS/README.md

 ### APis
 The project was tested using JustSMS.dk APi while under development.
 But can be easily modified to fit any APi.<br>
-Edit backend/config/config.php to modify it.
+Edit backend/config/config.php to do so.

 ## Demo
 http://test.com